guneykeskin/Windows-11-Max-FPS-Optimization/README.md

 While Hardware is important Software is a huge part of performance.

 **Make sure you keep your GPU driver and Windows up-to-date!**

+## 📖 License

+MIT License

+This code is completely open.
+You can use it however you want, share it, and develop it.
+**Please give credit** by linking back to the original project.